NimbusSkye/TextRPG/README.md

 **Please click [here](https://github.com/NimbusSkye/TextRPG/releases/download/1.0.0/TextRPG.zip) to download the latest release if you wish to test out the program.**

+On Windows, open Command Prompt and type ```java -jar TextRPG.jar```.
+On Linux, mark the jar file as executable and double-click on it.

 Sample output:
 ```
 Name: Odin